-Pambula and Bega parishioners joined Mary of the Cross in the coastal town of Eden.
+Pambula and Bega parishioners joined forces to celebrate the canonisation of St Mary of the Cross in the coastal town of Eden.
 A procession (above) was held from the wharf to Our Lady Star of the Sea Church.
-Mass was followed by a community lunch and an afternoon of family ashore after a shipwreck.
+Mass was followed by a community lunch and an afternoon of family entertainment.
+Eden was chosen to host the events as it was the place where Mary's mother Flora's body washed ashore after a shipwreck.
 Mary sent her sisters to Eden and started a school, which still operates today.